- Self-Directed Accounts

 With a self-directed IRA, your investment options are not limited to publicly traded companies in the stock market.
-You have the ability to invest in private companies, or private entities, in a tax-advantaged environment.
+You have the ability to invest in private assets, such as private equity, private placements, or private entities, in a tax-advantaged environment.

-Some important rules to remember about investing in an entity within a qualified account:
+Some important rules to remember about investing in an entity within a retirement account:

 Types of entities include: